coding4allHQ/coding4all-teacher-handbook/html101/04_html_tags_introduction.md

 # Key goals for the class

-Main goal behind this class is to get comfortable with HTML Page structure using the basic content tags.
+Diving into the meat of the matter, in this class we aim to teach HTML Page structure using four basic content tags:

+* Headings
+* Paragraphs
+* Lists
+* Links

 # Suggested activities

  * Activity:
     - Heading & Paragraph
         - Most structured text consists of headings and paragraphs, whether you are reading a story, a newspaper, a college textbook, a magazine, etc. Structured content makes the reading experience easier and more enjoyable.